-Berkeley Law has selected five extraordinary incoming law students as Human Rights Center Law Scholars for 2020-2023!
+Berkeley Law has selected four extraordinary incoming law students as Human Rights Center Law Scholars for 2023-2026!
 We look forward to working with these scholars and invite them to use the Human Rights Center as their homebase on the Berkeley campus.

 Katie Chin is a student at UC Berkeley School of Law.
 She graduated from Macalester College in 2022 with a degree in history and Spanish.
 During college, she spent a year interning at the Immigrant Law Center of Minnesota, working primarily on DACA and naturalization cases.
 She was also involved with Stop Line 3, an indigenous-led environmental activism movement to halt construction of a tar sands pipeline through treaty-protected land in Northern Minnesota.
 After graduation, she received a Fulbright grant to spend a year conducting research in Trinidad and Tobago surveying refugees’ access to healthcare, education, and legal services.
 Katie is interested in the intersection between colonialism and international human rights and eager to continue her work in this field alongside the HRC.